 For more information about The British Columbia Regiment, or to apply for enrollment, visit the Drill Hall.
 Information sessions are held every Wednesday evening (no appointment necessary) at 1930 hours (7:30 p.m.) from September to May.
 During June, July and August, please call for an appointment.
 The Regiment is located across the street from the Stadium SkyTrain station.

-The museum holds captured and liberated items from the Boer war, both world wars, numerous peacekeeping deployments and the most recent mission to Afghanistan.
-On display are many items, including trophies, medals, trench art pieces, personal items, historic pictures, helmets, flags, maps, and much more.
-Open most Wednesday’s from 1000-1500hrs.
+BY APPOINTMENT ONLY.
+The museum holds captured and liberated items from the Boer war, both World Wars, numerous peacekeeping deployments and the mission to Afghanistan.
+On display are many items; including trophies, medals, trench art pieces, personal items, historic pictures, helmets, flags, maps, and much more.
+Call now to book your appointment!

 “Swift & Strong – A Pictorial History of The British Columbia Regiment (Duke of Connaught’s Own)” is only the second history written to cover the Regiment’s entire history and it represents the first occasion for the photographs from the Regiment’s archives to be publicly presented.
 The publisher of the book is The British Columbia Regiment (DCO) Museum Society.